 At some point in 2015 BRPs will also be rolled out to applicants applying for a Tier 4 student visa outside of the UK.
 They will be required to collect it within 10 days of arrival in the UK.
 Successful applicants will received a letter informing them of the decision which will include notification that they must collect their BRP from a designated Post Office branch within 10 days of arrival.
 The passport or travel document will also be endorsed with a 30 day short validity (travel) vignette which will be valid for 30 days from the expected date of travel provided by the applicant- to enable them to travel to the UK and to collect their BRP.
 Further news about this development will be available soon.

 What are they?

-To create the BRP, the Home Office will collect fingerprints and a facial image, otherwise known as biometrics.
+To create the BRP, the Home Office collect fingerprints and a facial image, otherwise known as biometrics.

 Why have they been introduced?

 Taking an image of a person’s face and fingerprints and then locking them to that person’s details on a national register provides a very safe and secure way of identifying that person and helps to combat illegal working and reduce illegal immigration to the UK.
-The card will provide a convenient, extremely secure and widely accepted way for any foreign national to prove their immigration status.
+The card provides a convenient, extremely secure and widely accepted way for any foreign national to prove their immigration status.

 What does the BRP look like?

 It is the shape of a credit card and shows the cardholder’s photo on the front, together with personal details and information about their immigration status.
 It shows whether the cardholder is allowed to do any work and if they are required to register with the police.
 The card includes a microchip which contains two of the cardholder’s fingerprints, and the photo on the front is a digital photo.
 Please see the Home Office website to see an example of a BRP.

 Will foreign nationals have to carry their BRP at all times?